While limerence can feel exhilarating and euphoric, it can also be all-consuming and distressing.

 Shared experiences can often initiate a strong bond between two people and trigger limerence.

-When two people share a unique experience, such as going through a challenging or life-changing situation that is similar to what the limerent person went through, it can trigger limerence.
+When two people share a unique experience, such as going through a challenging or life-changing situation similar to what the limerent person went through, it can trigger limerence.

 The sharing of intense emotions and vulnerability of these experiences can spark a sense of closeness and intimacy, which can fuel feelings of limerence.